 If you prefer a tailgate grill that would blend into your built-in backyard kitchen, then this beautiful gas tabletop grill from Smoke Hollow should fit the bill.

 Made from high-quality stainless steel, the Smoke Hollow is a compact grill with some nice features.
 The lid has a built-in thermometer and two stainless steel latches to lock it closed.

 The foldable stainless steel legs quickly lock into place and fold back down at the touch of a button.
-The single U-shaped burner is quick to light and easy to adjust.
+The single U-shaped stainless steel burner is quick to light and easy to adjust.

-The primary cooking grates are stainless steel, and the warming rack is made with chrome-plated stainless steel.
-Between the two grates, the Smoke Hollow offers 305 square inches of cooking capacity.
+The primary cooking space is stainless steel, and the warming rack is made with chrome-plated stainless steel.
+Between the two grates, the Smoke Hollow offers 305 square inches of cooking area.

 This is a great little gas grill, and the whole unit measures 15.8 x 26.9 x 11.8 inches and weighs 20.4 pounds.
 The primary disadvantage to this grill is the single burner.

 You won’t be able to create hot and cold cooking zones in this grill or cook food using indirect heat.
 That problem aside, this grill is very inexpensive and looks like a premium product.
 It’s an ideal choice for a smaller tailgating family.